xtuml/otel2puml/README.md

 2. Run the following command:

     ```sh
-    python -m tel2puml pv2puml <pv event sequence json>
+    python -m tel2puml pv2puml <pv event sequence json> -jn <output_diagram_name>
     ```

-3. This will generate a PlantUML activity diagram in the current directory with the default name `default_name.puml`.
+3. This will generate a PlantUML activity diagram in the current directory with the default name `<output_diagram_name>.puml`.
 4. Open the generated PlantUML file in a PlantUML viewer to see the activity diagram.
 ### Example
 A full example follows using the command above.